awslabs/serverless-rules/docs/rules/step_functions.md

 * __cfn-lint__: WS5000
 * __tflint__: aws_sfn_state_machine_tracing

-AWS Step Functions can emit traces to AWS X-Ray, which enable visualizing service maps for faster troubleshooting.
+AWS Step Functions can emit traces to AWS X-Ray, which enables visualizing service maps for faster troubleshooting.

 ### Why is this a warning?